 Option III Course Work: Successful completion of the functional area of Education or Administration (8 credit hours), which is not part of the student’s program plan of study.

-The Department of Nursing reserves the right to make changes if necessary.
-Please consult the Department of Nursing website www.pittstate.edu/nurs and current MSN program booklet for any recent changes.
+The School of Nursing reserves the right to make changes if necessary.
+Please consult the School of Nursing website www.pittstate.edu/nurs and current MSN program booklet for any recent changes.

 The graduate program for the Master of Science in Nursing degree includes 45-47 hours from the following list of courses: